-- oversee all investigations into suspected or alleged malpractice; - withhold the issuing of results until the conclusion of the investigation, or permanently, where the outcome of the investigation warrants it; - apply the sanctions and penalties listed in this document in cases of proven malpractice; - report the matter to the regulators and other awarding bodies in accordance with the regulators' General Conditions of Recognition; - report the matter to the police and/or other appropriate authorities if proven malpractice involved the committing of a criminal act. - 2.3 The awarding body will normally authorise the head of centre, acting on behalf of the awarding body, to carry out the investigation.
+- oversee all investigations into suspected or alleged malpractice; - withhold the issuing of results until the conclusion of the investigation, or permanently, where the outcome of the investigation warrants it; - apply the sanctions and penalties listed in this document in cases of proven malpractice; - report the matter to the regulators and other awarding bodies in accordance with the regulators' General Conditions of Recognition; - report the matter to the police and/or other appropriate authorities if proven malpractice involved the committing of a criminal act. - 2.3 The awarding body will normally authorise the head of centre, acting on behalf of the awarding body, to carry out the investigation or to collect evidence on its behalf.